cjrh/dockerctx/README.rst

 dockerctx
 =========

-`dockerctx` is a Context manager for managing the lifetime of a docker container.
+`dockerctx` is a context manager for managing the lifetime of a docker container.

 The main use case is for setting up scaffolding for running tests, where you want something a little broader than *unit tests*, but less heavily integrated than,